kby-ai/.github/profile/README.md

 -->
 We are a leading provider of SDKs for advanced biometric authentication technology, including face recognition, liveness detection, and ID card recognition.

-Additionally, we specialize in computer vision, mobile app development, and UI/UX design, providing innovative solutions to businesses of all sizes.
+In addition to biometric authentication solutions, we provide software development services for computer vision, mobile applications, and UI/UX design.

 With our team's extensive knowledge and proficiency in these areas, we can deliver exceptional results to our clients.